Alexander-OE/Alexander-OE/README.md

 Software Engineer
 -----------------
-* 🧑‍💻  I'm a Frontend Engineer
-* 🥷  I'm currently learing Fullstack development
 * ✉️  You can contact me at [egbealexander05@gmail.com](mailto:egbealexander05@gmail.com)
-* 🤝  I'm open to collaborating on projects
+* 🤝  I'm open to collaborating on projects ReactJS or NodeJs
-* ⚡  Fun fact: I code with the lights off😎
+* ⚡  Fun fact: I like to watch movies and listen to music😎

 ### Skills
 <p align="left">